Diamondbacks vs. Nationals Player Props Betting Odds

-Corbin Carroll and Jeimer Candelario are two of the players with prop bets available when the Arizona Diamondbacks and the Washington Nationals square off at Nationals Park on Tuesday (first pitch at 7:05 PM ET).
+Player prop bet odds for Corbin Carroll, Lane Thomas and others are available when the Arizona Diamondbacks visit the Washington Nationals at Nationals Park on Wednesday at 7:05 PM ET.

 Bet on this matchup or its props with DraftKings!